-Convinced a food tour in Madrid would make the perfect part of your WorldPride plan?
+Convinced a Madrid Food Tour would make the perfect part of your visiting to the Spanish capital?
 Check out the offerings at Devour Madrid Food Tours, where the only challenge is deciding which delicious tour to take.
-If you’re visiting other cities in Spain, but sure to check out all of the food tours offered by Devour Food Tours (Madrid, Barcelona, Seville, Malaga, Granada, Galicia or San Sebastian).
+If you're visiting other cities in Spain, but sure to check out all of the food tours offered by Devour Food Tours (Madrid, Barcelona, Seville, Malaga, Granada, Galicia or San Sebastian).

 Note: this article was written by and in partnership with Devour Madrid Food Tours.
 As always, rest assured all opinions are 100% our own and we don't sacrifice our integrity for a sponsorship.
 In fact, we went on their food tour several years ago and it was amazing.
 We would highly recommend it to anyone looking to get the insider tips on Madrid's foodie scene.
 Featured image by Sasha Charoensub.
 Additional images provided by Devour Madrid Food Tours.